How Long is a (Piece of) String?

 $ cp /web/cs1511/17s2/week05/files/stringLength.c .

-We’ve provided some simple, assert
+We’ve provided some simple, assert-based tests

 to help you build your solution: